Canadiens continue playoff push with win over Jets | CBC Sports

 Montreal had a second power play eight minutes into the second period with Dmitry Kulikov in the box for tripping, but defenceman Ben Chiarot blocked two shots and Hellebuyck stopped Armia from in close.

-Jets defenceman Dustin Byfuglien, returning to action after missing the past 19 games with an ankle injury, hit a post late in the second and forward Kevin Hayes fired a shot that banged into the cross bar instead of the open net.
+Jets defenceman Dustin Byfuglien, returning to action after missing the past 19 games with an ankle injury, hit the post late in the second and forward Kevin Hayes fired a shot that banged into the crossbar instead of the open net.

-Petry made it 2-0 with 37 seconds left in the second with a blast from the point.
-Max Domi's assist gave him 70 points on the season.

-The Canadiens upped their shots advantage to 29-13 after the middle frame.

 Comments